lclevy/libcraw2/readme.md

 - Unslicing and re-slicing*
 - RGGB and YCbCr data statistics
 - *Automatic* computation of RGGB top/left and bottom/right borders (before interpolation)
-- YCbCr data can be exported and imported in packed form (4:2:2 or 4:1:1 subsamping) or interpolated (4:4:4)
+- YCbCr data can be exported and imported in packed form (4:2:2 or 4:1:1 subsampling) or interpolated (4:4:4)
 - 16 bits TIFF export for RGGB data
 - 16 bits TIFF export and import for YCbCr data (unofficial TIFF extension, I know)